 What does Korean strawberry milk taste like?

 Korean strawberry milk has a fresh and natural strawberry flavor.
 The most prominent taste in Korean strawberry milk is the fresh, natural flavor of real strawberries.
 It has the authentic taste of ripe strawberries, which are both sweet and slightly tart.
-This gives the drink a bright, fruity flavor that is very refreshing.
+It gives the drink a bright, fruity flavor that is very refreshing.

 What’s good about this homemade Korean strawberry milk recipe?